-- A Preserve and promote a commercial district in a limited area known as Emory Village that is appropriate in size, scale, and density to serve adjacent residential neighborhoods, the Emory University campus, Emory hospitals and clinics, and the nearby Centers for Disease Control and Prevention. - B. Ensure a compatible and diverse mix of residential, commercial, civic, cultural, and recreational uses. - C. Protect, conserve, and enhance environmental resources including streams and floodplains. - D. Support public access to stream corridors. - E. Promote a coherent, yet not sterile or overly repetitious, architectural identity for the district. - F. Promote pedestrian safety and convenience, the safe management of traffic, and public transit by reducing of required off-street parking, promoting shared parking facilities, adding bicycle lanes, and implementing traffic calming techniques and improved pedestrian use and accessibility. - G. Protect established residential areas from encroachment of land uses that are incompatible or that would adversely impact them, and prevent incompatible land uses from encroaching along North Decatur Road and Oxford Road into existing residential areas. - H. Complement the DeKalb Historic Preservation Ordinance and the Druid Hills Historic District Design Standards.
+- A Preserve and promote a commercial district in the area known as Emory Village that is appropriate in size, scale, and density to serve adjacent residential neighborhoods, the Emory University campus, Emory hospitals and clinics, and the nearby Centers for Disease Control and Prevention. - B. Ensure a compatible and diverse mix of residential, commercial, civic, cultural, and recreational uses. - C. Protect, conserve, and enhance environmental resources including streams and floodplains. - D. Support public access to stream corridors. - E. Promote a coherent, yet not sterile or overly repetitious, architectural identity for the district. - F. Promote pedestrian safety and convenience, the safe management of traffic, and public transit by reducing required off-street parking requirements, promoting shared parking facilities, adding bicycle lanes, and implementing traffic calming techniques and improved pedestrian use and accessibility. - G. Protect established residential areas from encroachment of land uses that are incompatible or that would adversely impact them, and prevent incompatible land uses from encroaching along North Decatur Road and Oxford Road into residential areas. - H. Complement the DeKalb Historic Preservation Ordinance and the Druid Hills Historic District Design Standards.

-- I. Further implement the Emory Village revitalization plan and related policies of the DeKalb Comprehensive Plan. - J. Encourage appropriate new infill development in accordance with the Emory Village revitalization plan, the DeKalb Comprehensive Plan, the DeKalb Historic Preservation Ordinance, and in accordance with the United States Secretary of the Interior's Standards for the Treatment of Historic Properties. - K. Support the implementation of the 2003 Regional Development Plan and the relevant portions of the livable centers initiative of the Atlanta Regional Commission. - L. Help rebuild and reinforce the existing urban fabric of the Village.
-New structures must continue the pattern and rhythm of the existing buildings, and the scale must remain consistent with the historic development of the Village and supportive of the use of the environment by pedestrians. - M. Encourage new building technologies and design approaches that will enrich the current architectural mix through innovative design that illustrates how to achieve sustainable design goals and adds to the expressive variety of Village architecture. - N. Continue to make further improvements to the Village over time based on changing needs and desires, and with input from all stakeholder groups, including neighbors, property owners, business owners, and Emory University faculty, staff, and students.
+- I. Further implement the Emory Village revitalization plan and related policies of the DeKalb Comprehensive Plan. - J. Encourage appropriate infill development in accordance with the Emory Village Revitalization Plan, the DeKalb County Comprehensive Plan, the DeKalb County Historic Preservation Ordinance, and in accordance with the United States Secretary of the Interior's Standards for the Treatment of Historic Properties. - K. Support the implementation of the 2003 Regional Development Plan and the relevant portions of the Livable Centers Initiative of the Atlanta Regional Commission. - L. Rehabilitate and preserve the urban fabric of the Village.
+New structures must continue the pattern and rhythm of the existing buildings, and must remain consistent with the historic development of the Village and supportive of the use of the environment by pedestrians. - M. Encourage new building technologies and design approaches. - N. Make improvements to the Village based on changing needs and desires, and with input from all stakeholder groups.